dart-lang/sdk/pkg/analysis_server/doc/tutorial/instrumentation.md

 ### VS Code

 1. Open the command palette (Ctrl+Shift+P) and type "Dart: Open Analyzer Diagnostics".
-The analyzer diagonstics website should open in an external browser.
+The analyzer diagnostics website should open in an external browser.

 ## Using the analyzer diagnostics pages